joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 ## Introduction ##

-This plugin basically takes the [Cake 1.3 Combinator Article from the Bakery](http://bakery.cakephp.org/articles/st3ph/2010/09/10/combinator-compress-and-combine-your-js-and-css-files), makes it compatible with CakePHP 2.1, and packages it as a plugin, including CSSTidy and jsmin.
+This plugin is based on [Cake 1.3 Combinator Article from the Bakery](http://bakery.cakephp.org/articles/st3ph/2010/09/10/combinator-compress-and-combine-your-js-and-css-files).
+I've made it compatible with CakePHP 2.1, and packaged it as a plugin.
+I've also upgraded the CSS compression from CSSTidy to the more recent and better maintained use [CSS Min](http://code.google.com/p/cssmin/).

 The plugin is quick and easy to install.
-The installation instructions are somewhat long - just to provide clarity.
+The installation instructions are somewhat long - but thta's just to provide clarity.

 NOTE - this is my first CakePHP plugin, and also my first public GitHub project.
 As far as I know the code included is all legit and open source.
 Please let me know if not.